-- Try not to over-perform, act, or have a "storyteller affect".
-You are telling a true story from your life.
-Be comfortable in your own skin. - Be aware of the quality and volume of your voice. - Be conscientious of your word choice.
+- Try not to over-perform, act or have a "storyteller affect."
+This is you, telling a true story from your life.
+You should try to be comfortable in your own skin.
+Remember, you made it through Peace Corps and you can do anything! - Be aware of the quality and volume of your voice.

+- Be conscientious of your word choice.
 Avoid overuse of default words such as anyway, at any rate, like, um, you know, eh, etc. - Speak with energy, varying your vocal tone and quality throughout.
 Enunciate and project.
-Be aware of your volume speaking into the microphone..
+Be aware of your volume speaking into the microphone and project as needed.